TonnyG95/Rock-Paper-Scissors/README.md

 - At the top of the page, you can see the game name, with nice font and good contrast to the background

-- When the user hovers on icons pointer changes and icons get a nice darker shade of the colour
+- When the user hovers on icons, pointer changes, and icons get a lovely darker shade of the white

 ### Game result

-- When a user clicks on the icon, and the computer returns his choice, the result will be shown to the user.
+- When a user clicks on the icon, and the computer returns his choice, the result will be shown to the user
 - Game will save current score under icons

 ## Structure